 Along with reviewing historic prices against today's prices, appraisers factor in absorption rates when evaluating a home's value.
 Absorption rates can also serve as a gauge for builders trying to determine whether it makes sense to build more homes or wait it out.

 Changes in mortgage interest rates have the ability to make or break whether a consumer enters the housing market.
-Economic influences causing rates to jump significantly over the course of a few months could delay someone's homebuying goal.
-For example, the Federal Reserve is expected to raise the federal funds rate two more times before the end of 2018, which indirectly affects mortgage rates.
+Economic influences causing rates to jump significantly over the course of a few months could delay someone's home-buying goal.
+For example, if the Federal Reserve is expected to raise the federal funds rate, this indirectly affects mortgage rates.

-Demographics can also affect real estate demand, as well as changes in government legislation and tax incentives, Investopedia says.
+Demographics can also affect real estate demand, as well as changes in government legislation and tax incentives.